 - Once done, remove from the oven and allow to cool for 1 hour inside the pan.
 Then, invert the slightly cooled bundt cake onto a wire rack set over a large plate or serving dish.
 Allow cake to cool completely before serving.
 Leftovers keep well stored in the refrigerator for a few days.

-Make ahead tip: Baked cake can be frozen up to 3 months.
+- Freezing Instructions: Baked cake can be frozen up to 3 months.
 Allow to thaw overnight in the refrigerator before serving.

-- You'll need a tad less than 2 cups of pumpkin puree, which is a standard 15 ounce can.
+- Pumpkin: You’ll need a tad less than 2 cups of pumpkin puree, which is a standard 15 ounce can.
 I prefer canned pumpkin in this bundt cake as opposed to fresh puree.